 Dust collectors that safely capture welding, plasma and laser fumes/smoke at their source can have many configurations to fit an application.
 The dust collector size and configuration, cartridge size and type, ducting, and explosion protection equipment should be evaluated for each unique application.
 The dust collector representative should work closely with you to select and arrangement to best suit your application.
 Our personnel help customize a system following a site visit to thoroughly understand the application.
 Collectors are built modularly so that the basic components can be assembled quickly per your needed solution.
 We can often help customers with dust analysis and explosibility testing, allowing you to properly set the system configurations the first time.

 HOW CAN A DUST COLLECTOR BE ADAPTED TO HANDLE FUTURE GROWTH OR CHANGING APPLICATIONS?

 Traditionally, when dust collection needs changed, you would have to replace the entire dust collector because it was one large welded assembly.
-But if the dust collector is built modularly like the Farr Gold Series, it can be expanded to handle increased airflow or dust intensities by adding modules and updating the fan.
+But if the dust collector is built modularly, it can be expanded to handle increased airflow or dust intensities by adding modules and updating the fan.
 There are typically two reasons that facilities need to expand their dust collector.
 The first scenario is that the company grows, production increases and the application changes, so it now needs higher air volume.
 The second scenario is that the dust production level increases, which changes the air-to-cloth ratio needed, and now a higher surface area is required, needing more filter cartridges.
 In both of these scenarios, a dust collector that allows for expansion gives the end user the ability to re-utilize their investment and avoid disposal costs.